 Best known as an expert in high-value enfranchisement matters.
 He has also acted on multiple dilapidations cases, as well as contentious rent reviews and forfeitures.
-He edits a textbook on the law surrounding service charges and readers of The Times will recognise his weekly property law column.
+He edits a textbook on the law surrounding service charges and continues to write a property law column in The Times.

 A prominent property junior with a practice that focuses on landlord and tenant law.
 He is further noted for his dedication to leasehold enfranchisement and his close relationship with London Estates.
 Buckpitt represents developer clients in relation to commercial property matters.
 He is also known for his work in non-contentious matters with a focus on development sites.

 Strengths: “Simply superb.
 A delight to work with and tenacious in the courtroom.”

 “He’s an experienced and tough trial lawyer.”

 Recent work: Acted in Pragma Properties Ltd v Tyran Properties Ltd, an enfranchisement dispute concerning a high-value property in Hampstead.

 Has a diverse commercial and residential property practice, specialising in contentious landlord and tenant matters.
 He is frequently sought out by clients for guidance on leasehold disputes, as well as conveyancing disputes and professional negligence matters.
 Daniel also has significant niche expertise in work relating to hotels and shopping centres.